emmacadavra/code-breaker/README.md

 ### Accessibility Features

 Another feature Amanda uses in her project is speech recognition, which I found very impressive.
-In the terminal, it is much harder to include accessibility options as the contraints are very limiting.
+In the terminal, it is much harder to include accessibility options as the constraints are very limiting.
 However, I did feel that this was a fantastic idea.

 I would also like to explore different options to assist with things such as colour blindness, for instance adding the option for full words rather than just the initials of the letter, as a game setting rather than just in the instructions.
 This would also benefit people who do not speak English as a first language, who might expect different characters for different colours.